s12chung/hello-k8/README.md

 - Use [xeipuuv/gojsonschema](https://github.com/xeipuuv/gojsonschema) to validate my JSON requests and responses
 - Use [google/jsonapi](https://github.com/google/jsonapi) to define a more complex, but flexible API format
-- Setup a Dockerfile for production (with minimal installation and runs automatically)
+- Setup a Dockerfile for production (with minimal image via using Docker's `COPY`  and runs automatically)

 ## Setup